Global space-time Trefftz DG schemes for the time-dependent linear wave equation: Introduction

 \section{Introduction}

-The idea at the heart of Trefftz method, which are named after the seminal work [19] of E. Trefftz, is to choose the Trefftz approximation functions from a class of piecewise solutions of the same governing partial differential equation (PDE) without boundary conditions.
-Trefftz methods turned out to be particularly effective, and popular, for wave propagation problems in time-harmonic regime at medium and high frequencies, where the oscillatory nature of the solutions makes standard methods computationally too expensive; see the recent survey [7] and references therein.
-The Trefftz method has an important advantage over Lagrange finite elements for discretization of the Helmholtz equation and time-harmonic Maxwell equations \cite{ref21,pwdg,hy2,HMPsur,hmm,KMW,yuan}: to achieve the same accuracy, relatively smaller degrees of freedom are enough in the plane wave-type methods owing to the particular choice of the basis functions that (may approximately) satisfy the considered PDE without boundary conditions.
+The idea at the heart of Trefftz method, which are named after the seminal work \cite{Tre} of E. Trefftz, is to choose the Trefftz approximation functions from a class of piecewise solutions of the same governing partial differential equation (PDE) without boundary conditions.
+Trefftz methods turned out to be particularly effective, and popular, for wave propagation problems in time-harmonic regime at medium and high frequencies, where the oscillatory nature of the solutions makes standard methods computationally too expensive; see the recent survey \cite{HMPsur} and references therein.
+The Trefftz method has an important advantage over Lagrange finite elements for discretization of the Helmholtz equation and time-harmonic Maxwell equations \cite{ref21,pwdg,hy2,HMPsur,hmm,KMW,peng,peng2,yuan}: to achieve the same accuracy, relatively smaller degrees of freedom are enough in the plane wave-type methods owing to the particular choice of the basis functions that (may approximately) satisfy the considered PDE without boundary conditions.

 Much work has been devoted to Trefftz discontinuous Galerkin (DG) methods for time-dependent linear isotropic wave phenomena, see in particular \cite{BMPS, egger,egger2, Kretzschmar2, Kretzschmar,Kretzschmar3, MP,PSSW}.
-A Trefftz interior-penalty formulation for the second order wave equation is proposed and studied in \cite{brenner}.
-Another Trefftz DG method for time-dependent electromagnetic problems has been analysed in \cite{Kretzschmar,Kretzschmar3} in one space dimension, and then it has been extended to three-dimensional time dependent Maxwell's equations in \cite{egger,egger2,Kretzschmar2}.
-The stabilized space-time discretizations for linear wave equations were proposed by \cite{cangiani,hughes,hughes2,stein}.
-The work \cite{hughes,hughes2} investigates the error bounds of DG approximations for smooth solutions and numerical examples in one spatial dimension were reported.
-The work \cite{cangiani} gives numerical analysis results of space-time discretization schemes for evolution equations by the assumption on the maximal regularity of the analytic solution in the spatial and the temporal variable.
-Moreover, the recent work on explicit marching-type space-time schemes, which are so-called {\it tent-pitched space-time meshes}, are fully investigated by \cite{falk,glpal,glpal2,PSSW}, where the PDE are explicitly evolved from the ``bottom" to the ``top" of the space-time cylinder element by element.
+A space-time Trefftz discontinuous Galerkin method for the first-order transient acoustic wave equations in arbitrary space dimensions is proposed and systematically studied in \cite{MP}.
+A Trefftz DG method for time-dependent electromagnetic problems has been analysed in \cite{Kretzschmar,Kretzschmar3} in one space dimension, and then it has been extended to three-dimensional time dependent Maxwell's equations in \cite{egger,egger2,Kretzschmar2}.
+Besides, the recent work on explicit marching-type space-time schemes, which are so-called {\it tent-pitched space-time meshes}, are fully investigated by \cite{falk,glpal,glpal2,PSSW}, where the PDE are explicitly evolved from the ``bottom" to the ``top" of the space-time cylinder element by element.

 Recently, a class of space-time DG discretizations of the linear isotropic acoustic wave equation in two space dimensions in polygonal domains occupied by possibly heterogeneous media are addressed in \cite{BMPS}.
 The consistency analysis of the space-time discretization are generalized to non-Trefftz discrete spaces, and the realistic setting of solutions exhibiting spatial point singularities is allowed, where high $h-$convergence rates of the approximations generated by the space-time scheme with local corner mesh refinement on the spatial domain still hold.
 Moreover, the consistency error bounds in mesh-dependent norm holds true without any time-step size constraint.